top of page

-Conductor, pianist, composer and teacher Robert Spano is renowned worldwide for his artistry, musicianship, and his superb and distinctive communication skills.
+Conductor, pianist, composer, and teacher Robert Spano is renowned worldwide for his artistry, musicianship, and his superb and distinctive communication skills.

 In addition to his performances with the ASO, Robert Spano recently returned to his early love of composing.
-His most recent work, Sonnets to Orpheus, a song cycle for mezzo-soprano and piano, will be premiered in November 2020, featuring Kelley O'Connor, mezzo, and Robert on piano.
+His most recent work, Sonnets to Orpheus, a song cycle for mezzo-soprano and piano, was premiered in November 2020, featuring Kelley O'Connor, mezzo, and Robert on piano.
 Other recent compositions have included Sonata: Four Elements for piano and a song cycle, Hölderlin-Lieder, for soprano Jessica Rivera.
-Both works were recorded on the ASO Media label, and were highly acclaimed.
+Both works were recorded on the ASO Media label and were highly acclaimed.
 The Atlanta School of Composers (a group of composers whose work Spano has championed with the ASO) reflects Spano’s commitment to American contemporary music.

-He has conducted all of the major North American orchestras, including Boston, Chicago, Cleveland, Philadelphia, Los Angeles and San Francisco, and his international work has included conducting the BBC Symphony, Royal Concertgebouw Orchestra, Orchestra Filarmonica della Scala, Melbourne Symphony Orchestra and Saito Kinen Orchestra in Japan.
+He has conducted all the major North American orchestras, including Boston, Chicago, Cleveland, Philadelphia, Los Angeles and San Francisco, and his international work has included conducting the BBC Symphony, Royal Concertgebouw Orchestra, Orchestra Filarmonica della Scala, Melbourne Symphony Orchestra and Saito Kinen Orchestra in Japan.
 His opera performances have included productions at Covent Garden, Welsh National Opera, Lyric Opera of Chicago, Houston Grand Opera, and Seattle Opera, where he has twice conducted the Ring cycle.

-With a discography of critically acclaimed recordings for Telarc, Deutsche Grammophon and ASO Media, he has received six Grammy Awards with the Atlanta Symphony.
-He is on the faculty at Oberlin Conservatory and has received honorary doctorates from Bowling Green State University, the Curtis Institute of Music, Emory University and Oberlin.
-Robert Spano is one of two classical musicians inducted into the Georgia Music Hall of Fame.
+Robert Spano is Professor of Conducting at Oberlin College and Conservatory and has received honorary doctorates from Bowling Green State University, the Curtis Institute of Music, Emory University and Oberlin.
+He is based in Fort Worth and Atlanta, is a recipient of the Georgia Governor’s Awards for the Arts and Humanities and is one of only two classical musicians inducted into the Georgia Music Hall of Fame.